Smith theory and cyclic base change functoriality: On global base change

 \end{lemma}

 \begin{proof} The same proof as that of \cite[\S 3.4]{TV} works, but since our situation is a little more general we reproduce it.
-One easily checks that the given formula \eqref{eq: ext of hom} works (it is a ring homomorphism since $k$ is in characteristic $p$, and it clearly extends $\chi$).
+One easily checks that the given formula \eqref{eq: ext of hom} defines a valid extension (it is a ring homomorphism since $\kappa$ is in characteristic $p$, and it clearly extends $\chi$).